 Learn about health careers including: doctor, nurse, medical researcher and pharmacist

-VIRTUAL HANDS-ON LEARNING EXPERIENCES
+CLASSROOM LEARNING EXPERIENCES

-HEALTH PROFESSION STUDENT PANEL DISCUSSIONS
+HEALTH PROFESSIONS STUDENT PANEL DISCUSSIONS

 For more information, contact Vicki Weidenbacher-Hoper at (815) 395-5669 or [email protected].